markusschuettler/dotfiles/README.md

 Go to the `Text` tab in your current profile and pick an appropriate font.

 #### Solarized on iTerm
-The Solarized colors for iTerm can be found in its [official repository][solarized-repo].
+The Base16 Solarized colors for iTerm can be found in its [this repository][base16-iterm2].
-Import [`Solarized Dark.itermcolors`][itermcolors] as a colorscheme for iTerm.
+Import [`base16-solarized-dark.itermcolors`][itermcolors] as a colorscheme for iTerm.
-In the `Colors` section of your iTerm profile, use the `Solarized Dark` preset.
+In the `Colors` section of your iTerm profile, use the `base16-solarized-dark` preset.
 To get the directory colors to work, you'll need to uncheck the `Draw bold text in bright colors` setting.